awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 ### AWS Cloud9 permissions reference<a name="auth-and-access-control-ref"></a>

-You can use the following table as a reference when you are setting up access control and writing permissions policies to attach to an IAM identity \(identity\-based policies\)\.
+You can use the following table as a reference when you're setting up access control and writing permissions policies to attach to an IAM identity \(identity\-based policies\)\.

 You can use AWS\-wide condition keys in your AWS Cloud9 policies to express conditions\.
 For a list, see [IAM JSON Policy Elements: Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) in the *IAM User Guide*\.